Cerro del Lucero: Peak

 The Cerro del Lucero is pyramidal or conical in shape.

 The local name is the Cerro de los Moriscos, and its prominent ridge, sharp in the south and somewhat less so in the north, is called the Raspón de los Moriscos.

 The Raspón de los Moriscos is visible from almost all of the eastern part of the province of Málaga.

 From the Pico Lucero there are imposing views of the Depression of Granada, Los Bermejales Reservoir, Sierra Nevada, the Higuerón river basin, the Axarquía and the Rif mountain range in Morocco.

 There is a semi-ruined Civil Guard post at the summit that was built after the Spanish Civil War (1936–1939) when the mountains were the base for the Granada-Málaga Guerrilla Group, which fought against Francoist Spain until their final defeat in 1951.

 Geology

-The Sierra Almijara holds one of the Spain's main sources of dolomitic marble.
+The Sierra Almijara holds one of Spain's main sources of dolomitic marble.

 The marble gives white and gray tones to the ridges and ravines.